rajivsam/descriptive_analytics/examples/olist_case_study/picture_summary_SP_2017.md

 [geo_cs_analysis_prod_purch_2017.ipynb](../../notebooks/geo_cs_analysis_prod_purch_2017.ipynb)

+**NOTE**: Visualization of the geographic segmentation is quite elaborate and will be posted as an addendum shortly.
+The above points should make it evident that there are clear geographic patterns.
+Graphs can be used to analyze the geographic segments that have similar purchases.
+Conventional ML methods can be used to study the segments where the IID assumption is reasonable.

 ### Are we done with analyzing the Olist dataset?
 No, to get the full picture, you need to repeat the analysis for:
 1. RJ